WofloW/demos/Data Structures/README.md

 Data Structures
 =================================================

-These demos illustrate some basic data structures available in Java, how to iterate through these data structures.
-We also begin discussing mutability in this section, as most data structures are mutable.
-More discussion on mutability may be found in the [Classes and Objects](../Classes and Objects) section.
+These demos illustrate some basic data structures available in Java, and how to iterate through these data structures.

 *Note that these examples are designed to illustrate specific concepts, and may not be an example of proper class design outside of this context.*